Development Tips & Tricks¶

 Check 404 links¶

 To validate documentation, you should check for not found links in your local version of the documentation.
-This test requires to run mkdocs container as explained in installation documentation.
+This test requires running the mkdocs container as explained in installation documentation.

 In a shell, run the following make command.
 It starts a container in the AVD documentation network and leverages